Hot springs near Bend offer a relaxing and memorable experience. Let’s face it, soaking in a hot spring is one of the most unique outdoor activities.

 Cost: Free

-Paulina Lake Hot Springs are a series of small pools along the Northwest edge of Paulina Lake, located within the beautiful Newberry National Volcanic Monument.
+Paulina Hot Springs is a series of small pools along the Northwest edge of Paulina Lake, located within the beautiful Newberry National Volcanic Monument.
 Park at Little Crater Day Use Site and hike the 2 miles (one way) to the hot springs.

-The pools are usually at a great temperature for soaking, and especially nice on a cold spring or fall day.
-The cold lake water is just a few steps away which makes for a perfect cold plunge
+The pools are usually at a good temperature for soaking, and the cold lake water is just a few steps away which makes for a perfect cold plunge.

-These springs have a gravel bottom and it is often helpful to bring a shovel to dig them out a bit, as they tend to be on the shallower side.
+These springs have a gravel bottom, and it is often helpful to bring a shovel to dig them out a bit, as they tend to be on the shallower side.
+Sometimes, there is even a shovel already there someone has left for this purpose.

 Be aware: in the winter the road to Paulina Lake is closed at Ten Mile Sno Park.
-However, you can still access the springs in the winter by cross-country skiing, snowshoeing, or hiking about 3 miles each way.
+We do not recommend trying to access the springs in the winter, because the water level of the lake is too high.

 Crane Hot Springs Oregon